f5devcentral/f5-agility-labs-nginx/docs/class14/module2/module1.rst

     .. image:: ../images/nim-signature-bypass.png

    You should see a box at the bottom right showing that the template was successfully created.
+The newly imported base template appears on the **Templates** page.

     .. image:: ../images/nim-templates-created.png
       :width: 260

+   Note: The newly imported base template will show a State of Draft.
+This simply means that the template can be edited in the NIM template editor.
+As the template author, you can mark a template as **Ready for Use** to prevent it from being unintentionally modified.